xelita/electron-splashscreen/README.md

 # electron-spashscreen
 Simulating a splashscreen using ElectronJS.

-The splashscreen is displayed during 5 seconds and then de window is hidden and the application terminated.
+The splashscreen is displayed during 5 seconds and then the amin window is hidden and the application terminated.

 ## Usage
 Installing Node dependencies: